Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/cloud-administration-operation.md

 ##### APICAgentsGroup

-The group that is assigned the APICAgentsPolicy
+The group that is assigned the APICAgentsPolicy.
-.

 ##### APICAgentsUser

-The user that the APIC Agents will log in as, added to the APICAgentsGroup .
+The user that the APIC Agents will log in as, added to the APICAgentsGroup.

 An Access and Secret Key for the user should be created and given to the person deploying the agent, please follow your organizations key rotation policies.
-See [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)
+See [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
-.

 #### Parameters (Resources only)